Grilled Veggie Flatbread Pizza with Pesto

 - 16 ounces mushrooms, stemmed, and sliced

-- 1 ear of corn, husks removed, or ½ cup corn removed from the cob*
+- 1 ear of corn, husk removed, or 1 cup of frozen corn (thawed if frozen)

 - Heat 1 tablespoon of the olive oil in a saute pan over medium heat.
-Add the mushrooms, along with some salt and pepper, to taste, and saute until slightly softened, about 4-5 minutes.
-You may also slice the mushrooms a bit thinner and leave them raw for your pizza, if desired.
+Add the mushrooms, along with some salt and pepper to taste, and saute until the liquid has evaporated, about 4-5 minutes.
+If using frozen peas and corn, add to the mushrooms and cook during the last 2 minutes of cooking time.

-- Fill a medium saucepan with water and bring to a boil, and fill a small bowl with ice water and set aside.
-Add about a teaspoon of salt to the water, and add the fava beans.
-Turn down the heat and simmer at a gentle boil for 1 minute.
-Drain immediately and pour the beans into the ice water to stop the cooking process.
-If using favas, squeeze gently from the outer skin, and they're ready to use.
+- Fill a small saucepan with water and bring to a boil.
+Add about a teaspoon of salt to the water and add the fava beans.
+Turn down the heat and simmer at a gentle boil for 2 minutes.
+Place in a colander and rinse with cold water to stop the cooking process; drain.
+Squeeze gently from the outer skin and set aside.

 - Preheat the grill to medium.
-Toss the asparagus with the remaining 1 cup of olive oil, or salt and pepper.
-Place on the preheated grill, along with the ear of corn.
+Toss the asparagus with the remaining 1 tablespoon of olive oil and season with salt and pepper.
+Place on the preheated grill, along with the ear of corn if using fresh.
 Cook the asparagus about 4-6 minutes, until crisp tender.
 Cook the corn about 10 minutes, turning every 2 minutes or so.
 When the corn is cool enough to handle, cut from the cob.